"Not turning away from the experience of suffering, practitioners will naturally arrive at the fruits of realisation."

 So what forms the doctrinal basis of Shugen as a living tradition practiced today?

-Shugen literature assumes a deep appreciation of Mahāyāna and Mantrayāna (Esoteric) thought, as well as familiarity with 'traces and grounds' discourse, 'original-wakefulness' discourse, texts concerning astrology and divination, yin-yang discourse, folk-shinto/Shinto mythology and so on.
+Shugen literature assumes a deep appreciation of Mahāyāna and Mantrayāna (esoteric) thought, methodology and doctrine, as well as familiarity with 'traces and grounds' discourse, 'original-wakefulness' discourse, texts concerning astrology and divination, yin-yang discourse, folk-shinto/Shinto mythology and so on.

-As mentioned, Shugendo as a living tradition, clearly defines itself as a Dharma teaching and practice-path transmitted 'outside of the scriptures', directly between master and disciple.
-For this reason, it is difficult to talk about a single 'Shugen doctrine' because (despite the Academic gaze) these teachings (skillful means) were (are) always contextual and gradually expanded upon between master and disciple based on the disposition, capacity and inclination of the student.
-This is evident within memoranda collections themselves which are often separated based on 'superficial', 'shallow', 'deep' and 'profound' interpretations.
-Sometimes this relational approach involves adding gradual layers of depth to previous teachings, but more often than not it involves a complete re-contextualisation, similar to the ways in which Mahāyāna doctrine reframes and recontextualises the Hinayāna.
+As mentioned, Shugendo, as a living tradition, clearly defines itself as a teaching and practice-path transmitted 'outside of the scriptures', directly between master and disciple.
+For this reason, it is difficult to talk about a single 'Shugen doctrine' because (despite the Academic gaze) these teachings (skillful means) were (are) always contextual and gradually expanded upon between master and disciple, based on the disposition, capacity and inclination of the student.
+This is evident within memoranda collections themselves which are often categorised according to 'superficial', 'shallow', 'deep' and 'profound' interpretations.
+Sometimes this relational approach involves adding gradual layers of depth to previous teachings, but more often than not it involves a complete recontextualisation, similar to the ways in which Mahāyāna doctrine reframes and recontextualises the Hinayāna.

-Shugen doctrine ultimately takes form through its interpretations and re-contextualisations of Mahāyāna doctrine and practice.
-From this, I hope it is clear that to appreciate and understand Shugen, as well as its characteristic skilful-means of ritual-sādhanā and mountain-entry asceticism, requires a strong grounding in Buddhadharma and Mahāyāna thought in particular.
-I often receive requests asking for starting points on engaging with Shugen.
+Shugen doctrine ultimately takes shape through its interpretations and recontextualisations of Mahāyāna doctrine and practice.
+From this I hope it is clear that to appreciate and understand Shugen, as well as its characteristic skilful-means of ritual-sādhanā and mountain-entry asceticism, requires a strong grounding in Buddhadharma and Mahāyāna thought in particular.
+I often receive requests for starting points on engaging with Shugen.
 My advice is always to begin with a broad grounding in the sutras and commentaries of the Mahāyāna.
 With this in mind, what is discovered depends largely on the quality of approach, and so texts frequently warn that without bodhicitta (right aspiration) all practice will amount to 'nothing but the barking of a fox'.

-What follows is Part 1 of my translation of the 'Basic Foundations in Buddhism' lectures as delivered through Kinpusen-ji temple's gyō-in (practice-hall) by Reverend Professor Masahiro Asada (as supervised by Rev. Riten Tanaka).
+To begin with, what follows is Part 1 of my translation of the 'Basic Foundation in Buddhism' lectures as delivered through Kinpusen-ji temple's gyō-in (practice-hall) by Reverend Professor Masahiro Asada (as supervised by Rev. Riten Tanaka).
 These were first published in Kinpusen-jihō, a bulletin of Kinpusen-ji temple, between 1986 and 1991.
 As mentioned, the ideal in Mahāyāna is a teaching of skillful means (upāya).
 That is, generally speaking, teachings should be prescribed only according to the specific context and inclinations of the person asking.
 Nonetheless, I hope that readers find this series useful.
+Comments and questions welcome.